AlexPeng1337/Alex-BSE-Portfolio/index.md

 - What you hope to learn in the future after everything you've learned at BSE-->

 ## Description
-In this milestone, my accomplishments was making the voice assistant work.
+In this milestone, my accomplishments were making the voice assistant work.
 Now, when I speak a prompt, the Raspberry Pi will recognize the voice and convert the speech to text.
 Then, it will send the prompt to OpenAI's ChatGPT.
 There, ChatGPT will generate a resposne and the Raspberry Pi will speak out the response for me.

 ## Challenges